Degrees and Certifications:

 I am a 1983 graduate of Skyline High School.
 After graduation I attended Auburn University in pursuit of a degree in Home Economics.
 After being diagnosed with a major health problem I left Auburn in 1986 for Northeast Alabama Community College.
 While at Northeast I fell in love with the theatre and decided to change my major.
 In 1988 after receiving my Associate in Arts I transferred to Appalachian State University in Boone, North Carolina.
 In December of 1991 I received a Bachelor of Science degree in Speech and Theatre Education.
 After college I worked for 5 years in retail management before being hired by the Jackson County Board of Education to teach Family & Consumer Sciences at Skyline High School.
 During my first year of teaching I also attended Alabama A&M University and completed my teaching endorsement in Family & Consumer Sciences.

-Now in my twenty first year at Skyline I enjoy spending time with family & close friends, traveling to the North Carolina High Country, reading, cooking, crafts, and sharing my life with my furry, four-legged children.
+Now in my twenty fourth year at Skyline I enjoy spending time with family & close friends, traveling to the North Carolina High Country, reading, cooking, crafts, and sharing my life with my furry, four-legged children.
 I am an advocate for Down Sydrome and participate in the Buddy Walk each year in Montgomery, Alabama.
 After being diagnosed with sarcoidosis in 1995, I also advocate for autoimmune disease.
-In addition, I take a team from Skyline School to the Jackson County Relay for Life event each year.

 I am the president for the Skyline Farms Heritage Association, a historical association whose purpose is to preserve the unique history and culture of the Skyline Community as well as all of Cumberland Mountain.
-I also sit on the Board of Directors for the Scottsboro-Jackson Heritage Center, and am Programs Director for the Jackson County Chapter of AAUW.
+I am also a member of the Jackson County Chapter of AAUW.
 I am very involved in community activities and have the firm belief that this is an important responsibility.
 I believe that to those that much is given, much is expected.

 In addition to the above, some of my passions include Appalachian regional history and heritage, particularly the history of the Skyline Farms project, children's and women's issues, literacy and education, human rights, and vocational education.